Astoria-never-init/HF/README.md

 # HF
 This project exists for check myself scope.
-Anyway it may be died
+Anyway it's project maybe will be died